Emily Arnesen: Published works

 Arnesen published her first paper in 1898 on the anatomy of corals, but she is most renowned today for her contributions to the study of sponges.
 She was most likely the first Norwegian to study sponges and few Norwegians have focused on the species since.
 Arnesen published papers on sponges between 1901 and 1920, with her 1903 paper on the geographical distribution of sponges being especially important.

-Arnesen wrote a text book to be used for high school level zoology, which focused heavily on Charles Darwin's ideas about evolution.
+Arnesen also wrote a text book to be used for high school level zoology.
+The book was published in 1902 and focused heavily on Charles Darwin's ideas about evolution.

 She also published the first guidebook for the zoological museum in 1912.
 This covered the many different groups of invertebrates and explained collections that were on display.

 Arnesen's contribution to sponges is acknowledged in the names of a number of sponges: Haliclona arnesenae, Anchinoe arneseni (now junior synonym of Phorbas perarmatus), and Clathrina arnesenae.